The senior counsel program began in 2013 to further develop Legal Aid Ontario's criminal client services.

 Senior counsel are also a mentoring and training resource to LAO staff lawyers and new private bar lawyers.
 This includes acting as co‑counsel.

-At the end of March 2017, there were 15 senior counsel available across the province, with one full‑time lawyer located in each district.
+As of July 2018, there were 11 senior counsel available across the province, with one full‑time lawyer located in most districts.
+Due to internal fiscal constraints, however, several vacancies were being held open at the time of writing.
 The program is supported by the program lead and senior legal advisor.

 The senior legal advisor provides case specific legal, procedural, and tactical advice, guidance, mentorship, and direction to senior counsel and other criminal staff lawyers where appropriate.

 The community of practice is a day-long session normally held at least twice a year.
 The session:

 Internal limits on staff travel this year led to the COP's temporary suspension after its first meeting on June 12.